WebAssembly/spec/md-proto/WebAssembly.md

 independently.
 In this way, calls form a stack-like data structure called the *call stack*.

-> Implementations need not pass a literal argument to represent the recursion depth.
+> Implementations needn't pass a literal argument to represent the recursion depth.

 #### Call Validation